cjteclab/cjteclab/README.md

 **Hello world, I am CJ from cjteclab and I welcome you to my github page.**

-This page is all about computational chemistry, quantum computing, data science and programming.
+This page is all about computational chemistry, quantum computing, data science and software development.

 ---